Saint Catherine of Siena, Virgin and Doctor – Readings

 The Gospel reading, taken from Matthew, consists of a prayer of Jesus to his Father.
 In it he thanks his Father for revealing his message, not to those who regard themselves as “wise and…intelligent”, but to the “infants”.
 The so-called wise and learned can be very arrogant, so that their minds are closed to ideas which are contrary to their convictions.

-This was the situation with many of the Scribes and Pharisees who refused to listen to the teaching of Jesus and could not see the Word of God in his words and actions.
+This was the situation with many of the scribes and Pharisees who refused to listen to the teaching of Jesus and could not see the Word of God in his words and actions.
 Rather, it was his disciples, people of little or no learning who were open to hear his message and who, a little further on in this Gospel, will acknowledge their Master as the Messiah, the Son of God and the Saviour King of the new Israel.
 This was also, of course, because they had been chosen, for:

 …no one knows the Son except the Father, and no one knows the Father except the Son and anyone to whom the Son chooses to reveal him.